chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

+- [ ] fix: When preferrin relative import inside same package, do not add candidate if relative import exists already
 - [ ] fix: Parse tests in console
   - [ ] Strip spaces in the beginning
   - [ ] Parse args with single quotes correctly, like ` tests/test_.py::test_this[<class 'src.MyClass'>]`